PoisotLab/ms_straight_lines/manuscript.md

 stability of the system, can limit the size of food webs [@AlleTang12;
 @BorrAlle15].
-In the second panel, we show that networks of increasing richness (thicker lines, varying on a log-scale from $10^1$ to $10^3$) have a lower probability of being stable, based on the proportion of stable networks.
+In the second panel, we show that networks of increasing richness (thicker lines, varying on a log-scale from $10^1$ to $10^3$) have a lower probability of being stable, based on the proportion of stable networks in our posterior samples.

 ## Conclusions

-Here we derived a flexible link model for the prediction of the number of links in ecological networks using a beta-binomial distribution for $L$, and show how it outperforms previous and more commonly used models describing this relationship.
+Here we derived +@eq:lhat, a model for the prediction of the number of links in ecological networks using a beta-binomial distribution for $L$, and show how it outperforms previous and more commonly used models describing this relationship.
 More importantly, we showed that our model has parameters with a clear ecological interpretation (specifically, the value of $p$ in +@eq:lhat is the expected value of the connectance when $S$ is large), and makes predictions which remain within biological boundaries.

 This model also casts new light on previous results on the structure of food